 Department of Fisheries

-Through a Memorandum of Understanding between the International Ocean Institute (IOI), and The Foundation Council of National Disaster Warning (FNDWC), in addition to many activities as outlined in the MoU, IOI-Thailand collaborates with the Thai Government and relevant organisations to carry out training programmes in ocean governance and fisheries and aquaculture governance in the Asia-Pacific region.
+Through a Memorandum of Understanding between the International Ocean Institute (IOI), and The Foundation Council of National Disaster Warning (FNDWC), in addition to many activities as outlined in the MoU, IOI Thailand collaborates with the Thai Government and relevant organisations to carry out training programmes in ocean governance and fisheries, annual World Ocean Day celebration and ocean related activities in the Asia-Pacific region.

-Thailand has many well established and internationally recognized institutions addressing marine-related issues including a Thai Marine Policy and Restoration Committee under the Office of the Prime Minister in 1996 and has been transferred to the Department of Marine and Coastal Resources, Ministry of Natural Resources and Environment in 2002, in order to address the inter-sectoral aspects of marine affairs and the need for integration and coordination among the sectors, the National Disaster Warning Center and Foundation of National Disaster Warning Council to address issues of multi-hazards disaster early warning and mitigation systems.
+Thailand has many well established and internationally recognized institutions addressing marine-related issues including a Thai Marine Policy and Restoration Committee under the Office of the Prime Minister in 1996 and was transferred to Thailand's National Disaster Warning Center (NDWC) in 2006, Department of Marine and Coastal Resources, Ministry of Natural Resources and Environment in 2008 and FNDWC in 2010, respectively in order to address the inter-sectoral aspects of marine affairs and the need for integration and coordination among the sectors, the National Disaster Warning Centre and Foundation of National Disaster Warning Council to address issues of multi-hazards disaster early warning and mitigation systems.